acdh-oeaw/VELD_example_repos/README.md

 Basically, in most cases, a **veld data** repo is combined with a **veld executable**, wired together in a **veld chain**.

-Since all of those VELD objects are git repositories, all their states are persisted and made reproducable.
+Since all of those VELD objects are git repositories, all their states and execution environments are persisted and made reproducable.

 ### VELD metadata (veld.yaml)